rojinadeuja/rojinadeuja/README.md

 ## Hi there!

-**I am an International student pursuing Computer Science at University of Nebraska-Lincoln.
-While Data analysis is my strong suit, I'm working on making myself equally competent in Full-Stack Software Development.**
+**I am an International student pursuing Computer Science at University of Nebraska-Lincoln.**

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=rojinadeuja&layout=compact&hide=jupyter%20notebook&langs_count=7)](https://github.com/anuraghazra/github-readme-stats)

 You can find some of my projects here.
-Recently, I have worked with a lot of JavaScript (ReactJS, Node.js) and Python (Machine Learning).
+Recently, I have worked with a lot of **JavaScript (ReactJS, Node.js) and Python (Machine Learning)**.

-I've also worked on numerous projects on Java and C#(.NET) including but not limited to Web applications, Desktop applications, Andriod and Windows app development.
+I've also worked on numerous projects on **Java and C#(.NET)** including but not limited to Web applications, Desktop applications, Andriod and Windows app development.

 <p align='center'>
   <a href="https://www.linkedin.com/in/rojinadeuja/">